-Cambodian MPs reappoint Hun Sen despite poll row
+Cambodian MPs re-elect Hun Sen despite poll row

-The controversial move came despite recent mass public protests and a boycott of the National Assembly by the opposition, which has alleged widespread fraud in the July polls.
+The controversial move came despite recent mass public demonstrations and a boycott of parliament by Hun Sen's political rivals, who have alleged widespread fraud in the July polls.

-All 68 ruling party lawmakers on Tuesday approved a list of government members with Hun Sen reappointed premier through a show of hands, according to an AFP reporter in parliament.
+All 68 ruling party lawmakers on Tuesday agreed a list of government members and reappointed Hun Sen as premier through a show of hands, according to an AFP reporter in parliament.

-The number is enough for the ruling party to rubber-stamp the appointment of Hun Sen and his ministers and to pass legislation in the lower house.
+The number is enough for the government to pass legislation in the lower house.

-But experts said the government would be seen as lacking political legitimacy if it introduces laws without an opposition in parliament.
+But experts have said the government risks being seen as lacking political legitimacy if it introduces laws without an opposition in parliament.